 Nicole’s new home in Nevada County Habitat for Humanity’s Heritage Oaks neighborhood was finally theirs.

 That feeling didn’t really hit until after the dedication ceremony and all the well-wishers had gone home.
 Walking through her new home with her boys she recalls thinking, “It’s really ours.
 No one can take this away.
 There are no last minute challenges that will make this go away.
-It’s really ours!”
+Without a doubt, moving in together with my sons is going to change our lives for the better.
+It’s really ours!”.

 “There are no words enough to express my gratitude and appreciation.
 As a single mom I could not have done this on my own.
 Without the generosity of the volunteers and those who support Habitat this would not have happened for us.
 I am so thankful.”